molsonkiko/JsonToolsNppPlugin/README.md

 ### Emacs ###

 Consult [this list](https://github.com/emacs-tw/awesome-emacs).
-One Emacs plugin, [PLUGIN NAME](https://github.com/joshwnj/json-mode) inspired the `Path to current line` feature of this plugin.
+One Emacs plugin, [JSON mode](https://github.com/joshwnj/json-mode) inspired the `Path to current line` feature of this plugin.

 ## Acknowledgments ##